 Carinity: Show You Care

-Staff have VOTED NO to Carinity's CUTS
+Staff VOTE NO to Carinity's CUTS again!

 In an overwhelming majority, staff have rejected the latest inferior document distributed by Carinity with 77% of all staff voting NO to this Agreement, increasing the NO vote from the first ballot.